Karl Pillemer

 Past Chair, Behavioral Sciences Section, Gerontological Society of America

-Senior Associate Dean for Research and Outreach, College of Human Ecology
+Dean's Fellow for Research Development, College of Human Ecology

 Director, Cornell Institute for Translational Research on Aging